iRobotEducation/create3_docs/docs/api/safety.md

 ## Backup Limit

-The Create3 robot is equipped with cliff sensors, but they are located only in the front of the robot.
+The Create® 3 robot is equipped with cliff sensors, but they are located only in the front of the robot.
 This means that the robot is not able to detect cliff hazards while driving backward.

 In order to make the robot safe, thus we need to make sure that the robot never moves backward more than what it's safe to do.